A review of the biosecurity import requirements for fresh decrowned pineapples (Ananas comosus) from Taiwan

 We initiated this risk analysis in response to a market access request for the importation of fresh decrowned pineapple from Taiwan.

-As a World Trade Organization member, Australia is required to assess market access proposals and develop the least trade restrictive and scientifically justified import conditions.
-Our trading partners use the same scientific principles when assessing Australian commodities for importation.
+As a World Trade Organization member, Australia is required to assess market access requests and develop the least trade restrictive import conditions that are scientifically justified.
+Our trading partners use the same principles when assessing Australian market access requests.

 Register as a stakeholder